jimferry/crosswords-538/README.md

 The .nb and .m files are essentially identical, except that ccExample.nb contains the results of sample calculations that can be performed with CrosswordCounts, whereas ccExample.m leaves the sample calculations unevaluated.

+The slides in Crossword Counts.pdf provide a summary of the algorithm and a gallery of results.